 Before joining Imperial College, Leyla worked at the University of Oxford for six years, firstly in student recruitment, specialising in increasing applications from underrepresented BAME young people, then becoming Oxford University’s first specific advisor for race and religion.

 She is a Leeds alumna and was Leeds University Union’s Welfare Executive Officer from 2003 to 2004.

 Dr Cordelia Rogerson

 Tim joined the Council in 2019 and is currently Chairman of the Trade and Agriculture Commission and an independent adviser and non-executive director.
-Recently he was advising Pret a Manger on consumer protection and Tesco on food policy, including health, agriculture and food waste.
+He has advised Pret a Manger on consumer protection and Tesco on food policy, including health, agriculture and food waste.
 Tim graduated from the University of Leeds with a degree in Microbiology and Zoology.

 In October 2012, Tim joined Tesco as the Group Quality Director where he led a team responsible for product development, responsible sourcing, standards, quality and food policy.
 He stepped down in 2017.
 Prior to this he was the Chief Executive of the UK’s Food Standards Agency for five years.

 He is now a Non-Executive Director and Chairman of Cranswick Plc and Pret a Manger, and holds a number of external advisory and charity roles.

 Tim was named a Commander of the Order of the British Empire (CBE) for services to agriculture, food, and drink trade policy in the 2022 New Year Honours.